 Getting Traffic Tickets with a G2 Licence

-Under the “escalating penalties program”, drivers with their G2 licence may also face additional consequences if they violate the Ontario Highway Traffic Act.
-On your first conviction, your licence will be suspended for 30 days; on your second it will be suspended for 90 days; and, on your third conviction you will lose your novice licence all together and have to start over.
+Novice drivers also face escalating penalties for specific laws.
+These are penalties that get harsher after each conviction.
+For example, G2 licensed drivers will face escalating penalties for violating any of the graduated licensing conditions.
+The same is true for Highway Traffic Act offences that result in four or more demerit points.
+On your first conviction, your licence will be suspended for 30 days; on your second it will be suspended for 90 days; and, on your third conviction, you will lose your novice licence altogether and have to start over.

 Getting Ready to Take Your Ontario G2 Licence Road Test